Durss/Twitchat/PUBLIC_API.md

 # Connect example
 To connect with OBS-Websocket you can use the [obs-websocket-js](https://github.com/obs-websocket-community-projects/obs-websocket-js) package that already handles everything.\
 \
-Bellow is a typescript example to use the API via `OBS-Websocket-js`.\
+Below is a typescript example to use the API via `OBS-Websocket-js`.\
 The example refers to `TwitchatActionType` and `TwitchatEventType`.\
 You can find their [signatures here](#available-events-and-actions).
 <br></br>